Skip to main content

 Sudangrass and sorghum-sudangrass

 Sudangrass and sorghum-sudangrass are midsummer grasses suitable for short, 8-10 week plantings.
 Sorghum-sudangrass is often referred to generically as Sudex, although that is DeKalb’s trademarked name.
 These grasses are the most heat- and drought-tolerant cover crops used in the Northeast.
-Sudangrass growth is easier to manage because the stems are narrower, it can be sown earlier than sorghum-sudangrass and suppresses weeds better if densely sown.
+Sudangrass growth is easier to manage because the stems are narrower.
+It can be sown earlier than sorghum-sudangrass and suppresses weeds better if densely sown.
 These crops provide abundant root biomass, which is useful for increasing soil organic matter.
 Mowing encourages root growth.
 Some varieties suppress root-knot nematodes.

 Land Preparation